drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/algorithm_retro.png){: loading=lazy }
 ##### From TC to SM

-Disconnecting in the middle of the molecule or at branch points from chains may yield useful simplifications.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/from-tc-to-sm-0e29b652'><i class='fa fa-play' aria-hidden='true'></i></button>Disconnecting in the middle of the molecule or at branch points from chains may yield useful simplifications.
 After locating the functional groups and their relationships all C-X and C-C bonds are then systematically disconnected, until available starting material is found.
 Retrosynthetic schemes provide useful material for thinking about ways precursors can be prepared and whether they correspond to reliable reactions.
 The chemistry associated to a disconnection is usually obvious; however in the intermediate steps the transformations of precursors may require more creativity.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/analysis_retro.png){: loading=lazy }